stefantzn/stefantzn/README.md

 Current Computer Engineering Student at The University of Waterloo, expected to graduate in 2028.

-Interested in RTL design, embedded systems and hardware acceleration.
+Interested in RTL design and embedded systems

 In my free time I enjoy learning and improving my Japanese